MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow.md

 This article describes the capabilities of [MLflow](https://www.mlflow.org), an open-source framework designed to manage the complete machine learning lifecycle.
 MLflow uses a consistent set of tools to train and serve models on different platforms.
 You can use MLflow whether your experiments are running locally or on a remote compute target, virtual machine, or Azure Machine Learning compute instance.

-Azure Machine Learning workspaces are MLflow-compatible, which means that you can use an Azure Machine Learning workspace the same way you use a MLflow server.
+Azure Machine Learning workspaces are MLflow-compatible, which means that you can use an Azure Machine Learning workspace the same way you use an MLflow server.
 This compatibility has the following advantages:

 - Azure Machine Learning doesn't host MLflow server instances, but can use the MLflow APIs directly.
 - You can use an Azure Machine Learning workspace as your tracking server for any MLflow code, whether or not it runs in Azure Machine Learning.
 You only need to configure MLflow to point to the workspace where the tracking should occur.